danielabar/meblog/src/markdown/rails-kafka-consumer.md

 Karafka.producer.produce_async(topic: 'inventory_management_product_updates', payload: message)
 ```

-Now keep an eye on the tab that's running the karafka server (that's our consumer polling for messages), it should receive this message and show that the product inventory has been updated:
+Now the tab running the Karafka server (consumer polling for messages), will show that the message has been received and the product inventory has been updated:

 ```
 === KARAFKA LOGGING WHEN CONSUMER STARTS PROCESSING === [d886a13043fd] Consume job for ProductInventoryConsumer on inventory_management_product_updates/0 started

 === RAILS DEV LOGGING FROM FINDING AND UPDATING PRODUCT === Product Load (0.9ms)  SELECT "products".* FROM "products"